 Mace spice is actually made from the outer coating of the nutmeg kernel, which is dried and ground into a fine powder.
 Ground mace is a common nutmeg substitute because it shares the same pungent, sweet taste but is a bit more mild and subtle.

 Finally, cinnamon is a highly aromatic spice made from the inner bark of a specific type of tree.
 It has a one-of-a-kind flavor and can fit into a variety of different dishes, both sweet and savory alike.
-Ceylon cinnamon, in particular, has been linked to several health benefits, such as reduced inflammation and increased insulin sensitivity.
+Ceylon cinnamon, in particular, has been linked to several health benefits.

 Where to Find and How to Use